For being so close to New York City, Nyack feels worlds apart

 And while the bookstore almost falls into the category of my least favorite type of used bookstore (supposedly rare, but more often than not just antiquated novels and paperbacks that are dull and overpriced), the organized disorder keeps things fresh.
 (The appropriate price tags do too).

-I scanned bookshelves horizontally, then scan stacks vertically, discovering several treasures.
+I scanned bookshelves horizontally, then scanned stacks vertically, discovering several treasures.
 My boyfriend found a perfect desk calendar and some new-to-him non-fiction, while I browsed modern fiction, cookbooks (20% off) and some older, but still likely useful books on gardening.

 To access the gardening and botany books, I’d ducked into a hallway that felt more like entering a secret passage.
 In general, Pickwick Books feels like one is wandering through tunnels of books, but the narrow hallway, filled floor to ceiling with bookshelves, made me certain I’d disappeared into another world.